 We developed our unique operating model based on our belief that there is a more effective and efficient method of constructing and selling homes.
 We are focused on maintaining an appropriate supply of move-in ready homes to fuel our dynamic sales force.
-We believe that the key competitive advantages of our operational business model include our sales and marketing expertise; recruitment, selection, training and development of our people; our disciplined land acquisition process; and our quality assurance and quality control procedures.
+We believe that the key competitive advantages of our operational business model include our sales and marketing expertise; recruitment, selection, training and development of our people; our disciplined land acquisition process; our commitment to systems and processes across our organization; and our quality assurance and quality control procedures associated with our homebuilding operations.